velizarn/keepass-backup/README.md

 When you open Keepass, the latest version of your database is retrieved from a WebDAV server (or any remote location).
 This ensures you’re are always working with the most up-to-date information, regardless of your location or the number of devices you utilize.

+Then the main idea is to use KeePass triggers, which allow you to automate actions based on specific events (such as saving the database or exiting the application).

 Whenever you save your database, automated triggers are executed to ensure that your data is not only stored securely but also backed up on additional location.
 The first trigger creates a provisional temporary copy of the .kdbx file on your local machine.
 This copy serves as a safeguard during the backup process, ensuring that your working version remains intact.

 Immediately after, the second trigger uploads this temporary copy to a designated CDN (Content Delivery Network).
 This step creates a secure backup of your database, providing an additional layer of protection by storing it in a different location.